Strategic Recruiting: Revitalize Your Law Firm's Growth

 Talent acquisition takes time, professional resources, tools, and a strong network of legal market relationships.
 Website approaches can work and are an important recruiting tool, but in our experience, the two most effective ways to find high-impact candidates, especially those who are not actively looking, include in-house recruiting incentives and strong relationships with outside recruiters.

-Alternatively, a firm can build relationships with a smaller number of recruiters who have a proven track record, invest time learning about their clients’ goals, and who filter out poor fit or unqualified candidates.
-Targeted recruiting strategies implement better using this approach.
+Alternatively, a firm can build relationships with a smaller number of recruiters who have a proven track record, invest time learning about their clients’ goals, and filter out poor fit or unqualified candidates.
+This approach improves the implementation of targeted recruiting strategies.

 Recognizing that recruiting successes can provide substantial economic and cultural benefits improves the chances of creating a high-performance firm.
-Favorable market perceptions of the trajectory of the firm are invaluable.
+Favorable market perceptions of the firm's trajectory are invaluable.

 Change the trajectory of your firm with strategic recruiting.
 PerformLaw can guide you in the right direction.
 LEARN HOW.